epfl-ada/ada-2021-project-frankezi/README.md

 ## Proposed timeline

-## Organization within the team: A list of internal milestones up until project Milestone 3.
+## Organization within the team:
+A list of internal milestones up until project Milestone 3.

-## Questions for TAs (optional): Add here any questions you have for us related to the proposed project.
+## Questions for TAs:
+Add here any questions you have for us related to the proposed project.